heschmat/deep-learning-projects/README.md

 ## 4. Pneumonia Detection From Chest X-Rays
 In this project, I will analyze __the NIH Chest X-ray Dataset__ and train a CNN to classify a given chest x-ray for the presence or absence of pneumonia.
 This project will culminate in a model that can predict the presence of pneumonia with human radiologist-level accuracy that can be prepared for submission to the FDA for 510(k) clearance as software as a medical device.
 Furthermore, I will formally describe my model, the data that it was trained on, and a validation plan that meets FDA criteria.

+## 5. Machine Translation
+In this notebook, I explore several recurrent neural network architectures and compare their performance.
+I will build a deep neural network that functions as part of an end-to-end machine translation pipeline.
+The completed pipeline will accept English text as input and return the French translation.